python/typing/docs/spec/generics.rst

 <https://en.wikipedia.org/wiki/Covariance_and_contravariance_%28computer_science%29>`_ and in :pep:`483`; here we just show how to control
 a type checker's behavior.

-By default generic types declared using the old ``TypeVar`` syntax are considered *invariant* in all type variables, which means that values for variables annotated with types like ``list[Employee]`` must exactly match the type annotation -- no subclasses or superclasses of the type parameter (in this example ``Employee``) are allowed.
+By default generic types declared using the old ``TypeVar`` syntax are considered *invariant* in all type variables, which means that e.g.
+``list[Manager]`` is neither a supertype nor a subtype of ``list[Employee]``.

 See below for the behavior when using the built-in generic syntax in Python 3.12 and higher.

 To facilitate the declaration of container types where covariant or contravariant type checking is acceptable, type variables accept keyword